Siemens lands $3.4 billion hybrid train order from U.S. Amtrak

-MUNICH, July 7 (Reuters) - Siemens Mobility (SIEGn.DE) said on Wednesday it had landed a $3.4 billion order from U.S. national rail transportation company Amtrak for 73 trains that will be powered by hybrid engines.
+MUNICH (Reuters) - Siemens Mobility said on Wednesday it had landed a $3.4 billion order from U.S. national rail transportation company Amtrak for 73 trains that will be powered by hybrid engines.

 The order for the trains, which will play a transport corridor in the U.S. northeast, has an option to be expanded by up to 140 more units, Siemens Mobility said in a statement.